Adaptive cruise control with Speed limiter

 Changing the stored speed

-Stored speed is changed with short or long presses on the or steering wheel button.
+Stored speed is changed with short or long presses on the or button.

-- Hold down the button and release it at the required speed.
+- Hold the button depressed and release when the combined instrument panel's mark is by the desired speed.

 Last press made is stored in the memory.